AZURIIEAL/azuriieal/README.md

 # 💫 About Me:
-I'm currently focused on system architecture, and in my free time, I enjoy exploring MLOps technology
+I'm currently focused on system architecture, and in my free time, I enjoy exploring MLOps technology and technology in general

 ## 🌐 Socials: